olivierfriard/boris_docs/tools.rst

 Th focused area can also be zoomed (only on the first player for now).

-This function is not yet available in frame-by-frame mode.
+.. note:: This function is not yet available in frame-by-frame mode.

 .. image:: images/focus_video_area_1.png
    :alt: A high resolution video
+    :width: 100%

 The visualization can be focused on a particular region of the video by clicking on the video.
+See the mouse cursor on the screenshot above.

 .. image:: images/focus_video_area_2.png
    :alt: A high resolution video
+    :width: 100%

 Now the video is displayed with its real resolution allowing to see details.